Rameshrdy/DriveTrackAnalyzer/README.md

 # DriveTrackAnalyzer
-This projects uses OPENCV to detect and the speed of the cars in a video stream
+This projects uses OPENCV to detect and Track the speed of the cars in a video stream